 The given question is a data sufficiency question from Number Theory.
 A beautiful question to help learn from common mistakes that we tend to make by making unwarranted assumptions about numbers.
+It is a medium difficulty GMAT 600 to 650 level DS question.

 This data sufficiency problem consists of a question and two statements, labeled (1) and (2), in which certain data are given.
 You have to decide whether the data given in the statements are sufficient for answering the question.
 Using the data given in the statements, plus your knowledge of mathematics and everyday facts (such as the number of days in a leap year or the meaning of the word counterclockwise), you must indicate whether -